gpnmanloctao/TKD_KWM-HD-Texture-Pack/README.md

 ••• Info. •••

-HD: Village in spring and fall, All Monsters.
+[HD]: Village in spring and fall, All Monsters.
 (Large Oni), All Armors and Weapons, NPC models, Mini-map & Font.

-Upscaling: All Stages.
+[Upscaling]: All Stages.
 All Monsters (Small Oni), NPC portraits and cut-ins (not complete yet), All Mitama cards.

-Partial translation to English: Main menu, All HUD/GUI, Tutorial guides, Fox (Tenko), Result missions screen etc.
+[Partial translation to English]: Main menu, All HUD/GUI, Tutorial guides, Fox (Tenko), Result missions screen etc.

 ••• Special Thanks. •••